CanonicalLtd/maas-docs/en/installconfig-rack.md

 # Rack Controller

-A single rack controller can be connected to more than one VLAN, each from a different rack controller interface.
-This allows one rack controller to manage different subnets to help scale your rack controller or to satisfy your network architecture.
+A rack controller can be connected to multiple VLANs, each from a different network interface.
+This provides a scaling factor that can help as a network architecture grows in size.

 In regards to region controller and rack controller communication, each rack controller must be able to: